DylanMeeus/springboot_jwt_blog/readme.md

 2. Enter the blog directory and make sure with ruby --version that you are running the right ruby version (.ruby-version file).
 3. Install dependencies with `bundle install`
 4.  `bundle exec jekyll serve --watch`
 5. Open http://localhost:4000/blog/.
-Make sure you don't leave out the traling slash (/), otherwise you will get:
+Make sure you don't leave out the trailing slash (/), otherwise you will get:
 ![error](https://i.cloudup.com/FWLX_cUhXb.png)